Scientists use stem cells to create synthetic mouse embryos

 Other scientists have already used human stem cells to create a “blastoid, ” a structure mimicking a pre-embryo, that can serve as a research alternative to a real one.

 Such work is subject to ethical concerns.
-For decades, a “14-day rule” on growing embryos in the lab growing human embryos in the lab has guided researchers.
+For decades, a “14-day rule” on growing human embryos in the lab has guided researchers.
 Last year, the International Society for Stem Cell Research recommended relaxing the rule under limited circumstances.

 Scientists stress that growing a baby from a synthetic human embryo is neither possible nor under consideration.